 Advanced Analytics in Supply Chain

-In Supply Chain, Advanced Analytics is offering tools to make the process more accurate, more reliable at reduced costs.
+In Supply Chain, Data Science and AI is offering tools to make the process more accurate, more reliable at reduced costs.
 They offer smartness in procurement (demand forecasting), in-bound logistics, inventory management (safety stock level recommendations), manufacturing (predictive maintenance) and fulfilment (optimized multi-stop routes).

 Although the concept of Advanced Analytics has been trending for many years, many organizations today still struggle in understanding its meaning, envisioning the opportunities and embracing a successful implementation.